 Getting the right diagnosis is important so that people can get help and support.
 Because the condition is rare it can take some time to get the correct diagnosis.
 So, seeking help for symptoms as early as possible is recommended.

 At first, people with PCA might think they have something wrong with their eyes and visit their optician.
 The optician may find that they have perfectly healthy eyes, or people could wrongly be given glasses that do not help them.
 This is because PCA damages the brain and not the eyes directly.

-If you are worried about yourself or someone else who is showing signs of PCA, talk to your doctor.
-They can carry out tests to find out what’s causing the changes.
-The doctor may find that something else is the cause.
+If you are worried about yourself or someone else who is showing signs of PCA, it is best to talk to your doctor.
+They will carry out tests to find out what is causing the symptoms.
+These tests include:

 - Questions about your symptoms and medical history.